EMAIL SIGN UP

 The only exception to this process is if you think that anyone is in immediate danger of harm, in which case you should immediately call the Police on 999 before taking steps 2 and 3.

-6b Responding to concerns – all workers on Torch Holidays only
+5b Responding to concerns – all workers on Torch Holidays only

+Under no circumstances should a worker or volunteer carry out their own investigation into an allegation or suspicion of abuse.
 If you have a concern relating to an adult or child who is attending the holiday, you should:

 - Recognise that abuse may be taking place